-The University of the West-Indies is an equal opportunity institution.
-Accordingly, sexual harassment, an aspect of gender discrimination, is expressly prohibited and will not be tolerated.
-The University of the West Indies will reflect this policy of non-tolerance of sexual harassment in the oversight of its students, employees, persons under its independent service arrangements, other persons who provide academic services to the University, as well as to its contractual agreements, independent service arrangements and its inter-action with members of the public.
+The University of the West Indies (The UWI) is an equal opportunity institution.
+Accordingly, sexual harassment, an aspect of gender discrimination and of violence, is expressly prohibited and will not be tolerated.
+The UWI is committed to ensuring and maintaining a safe and healthy educational and work environment which is free from sexual harassment.

+The UWI will reflect this policy of non-tolerance of sexual harassment in the oversight of its students, employees, persons under its independent service arrangements, other persons who provide academic services to the University, as well as to its contractual agreements, independent service arrangements and its inter-action with members of the public.